This country-specific Q&A provides an overview of the legal framework and key issues surrounding merger control law in Australia.

 Can the authority’s decision be appealed to a court?
 In particular, can third parties who are not involved in the transaction appeal the decision?

 There is no statutory right of appeal available to the merger parties or third parties following an informal clearance decision, as the process is informal.

 The ACCC's decision can effectively be challenged in the Federal Court of Australia if a merger party proposes to proceed with a transaction.
-The ACCC can apply for an injunction (and other remedies) or alternatively, a merger party can issue proceedings seeking a declaration that the proposed transaction will not contravene the CCA.
+The ACCC can apply for an injunction (and other remedies as set out in section 8) or alternatively, a merger party can issue proceedings seeking a declaration that the proposed transaction will not contravene the CCA.
 Third parties do not have standing to seek an injunction to prevent a merger but may seek divestiture orders or damages.
 Proceedings in the Federal Court can be expected to take a minimum of six months.

 The applicant can apply to the Tribunal for a review of the ACCC's determination.
 Third parties who are not involved in the transaction cannot appeal.
 The application must be made within 14 days of the ACCC's determination.
 The Tribunal must make a decision within 30 business days after receiving the application, which the Tribunal can extend to 90 business days if it decides the matter cannot be properly dealt with either because of its complexity or other special circumstances.

 A merger authorisation determination may only be subject to limited appeal to the Federal Court of Australia through administrative law mechanisms on questions of law.
 A merits review is not available.